Source: Billion Photos/shutterstock.com

 The other idea behind this system is to clearly state and remind yourself which box is a priority in terms of getting it unpacked first.

 So, you can label a box with an “H” for high priority, with an “M” for medium priority and with an “L” to emphasise its low level of priority.
 This labelling method will prevent you from unpacking your wedding dress first, while your kids’ school books are still buried somewhere in the heap of boxes.
+For packing books properly, check our guide and learn how to proceed when paperback editions need to be prepared for a move or storage.

 - Number code labels